 When you enroll in this HDHP, we provide you the documents to establish a Health Savings Account (HSA) either via mail or on line.
+We cannot fund our contribution until you have opened this account.
 If you do not qualify for a Health Savings Account, a Health Reimbursement Arrangement (HRA) will be opened for you through Optum Bank.
 We automatically pass through a portion of the total health Plan premium to your HSA or credit an equal amount to your HRA based upon your eligibility.